AmaanSayyad/UpLink-AVS/README.md

 ---

 ## **Special Thanks**
-We would like to thank the following individuals and organizations for their support:
+I would like to thank the following individuals and organizations for their support:

 - **Wes Floyd, Aarav Raj, Shan Rasool:** For providing guidance and inspiration that helped shape the vision of UpLink-AVS.